-Figure 46 - AA between services inside the VO
+Figure 37 - AA between services inside the VO

 - 1. The SOAP message for requesting Method() on VOService2 is blocked in the SOAP Filter of the VOService2 of the SOAP engine - 2.
 The SOAP Filter extracts the security information included in the SOAP message and asks for authenticating the requestor. - 3.
-4. If the requestor is authenticated the SOAP Filter asks the VOManager for authorizing this request on the basis of requestor identity. - 5.
-6. The VO Manager retrieves the profile of the invoker and the associate role - 7.
+4. If the requestor is authenticated the SOAP Filter asks the VOManager for authorizing this request on the basis of requestor identity.

+- 5. 6.
+The VO Manager retrieves the profile of the invoker and the associate role - 7.
 8. 9.
-The VO Manager gets the authorization policies associated to the role and takes a decision.

-10. 11.
-12. The SOAP Filter on the basis of the received results allows the request to be processed by the VOService2 (11) or blocks it (12)
+The VO Manager gets the authorization policies associated to the role and takes a decision. - 10.
+11. 12.
+The SOAP Filter on the basis of the received results allows the request to be processed by the VOService2 (11) or blocks it (12)

-4.5.3.
+3.5.5.
 Involved technologies

-The implementation of security infrastructure has dealt with the following underlying logic:
+The implementation of security infrastructure has dealt with logic underlying:

 - The implementation of SOAP Filter.
-Furthermore, filter have been implemented using tools available on hosting platforms (i.e. Axis and WSE) that provides features to manage the incoming SOAP message according with the WS-Security specification. - The authentication/authorization process in the VO manager
+Furthermore, filter have been implemented using tools available on hosting platforms (i.e. Axis and WSE) that provides features to manage the incoming SOAP message according with the WS-Security specification. - The authentication/authorization process in the VO manager.
+It is based on the use of X.509 certificate and PERMIS for authorization

-5. Conclusions
+4. Conclusions